The McNeills of Woodley Park House

 dismissal.
 King George V persuaded de Valera to withdraw the request and persuaded McNeill

 to bring forward his retirement to 1 Nov 1932.
-They retired to Woodley Park in Stillorgan.
+They retired to Woodley Park, Stillorgan in

+1932.
 James died in London on 12 Dec 1938, his body was repatriated and he was buried at

 Kilbarrack cemetery.